 It was only later on – after I had learnt to embrace my position as my sons mother – that I recognised the importance of my role in his life.
 Sure, the situation had not been ideal and I lacked the wisdom and experience needed to take on this big job.
 But the love and support showed to me by family members and friends made up for that a gazillion times over.
 At the end of the day, I had to GET OVER myself and my own inadequacies.
 This kid needed a strong, resilient mother figure in his life.
 I was being totally selfish by not allowing him to celebrate me on Mother’s Day.

-These days I am mom to more than just one.
-I now also have a very handsome stepson, a darling daughter and am expecting our newest addition in a few weeks time.
-Oh how things have changed!
-I LOVE being celebrated as their mother.
+These days I am mom to more than just one and I LOVE being celebrated as their mother.
 I cherish what that means to them and to me.

 It is for this very reason that I love and fully support the Embrace #MothersDayConnect initiative.
 To think that there are hundreds of teenage girls, around the country, who like me joined our motherhood tribe feeling overwhelmed, ill-equipt and unworthy of celebration!
 I know how that feels.